Market Overview

 Recent Developments

-- In July 2024, BIOTRONIK launched the Amvia Sky HF-T QP pacemaker and CRT-P in Canada, marking the first implant at the Centre Hospitalier de l’Université de Montréal by Dr. Fadi Mansour.
-The device is a triple-chamber system designed with patient-centered features, offering streamlined workflows and advanced capabilities, making it one of the most comprehensive CRT-P solutions available.
+- In July 2024, BIOTRONIK launched the Amvia Sky HF-T QP pacemaker and CRT-P in Canada, with the first implant performed at the Centre Hospitalier de l’Université.

 Report Coverage